AlexanderEggers/hitogo/README.md

 Download
 --------
-You can download a jar from GitHub's [releases page][1].
+You can use Gradle to download this libray:

-Or use Gradle:

 ```gradle
 repositories {